 Also a meteorologist, Jay completed the Broadcast Meteorology Program at Mississippi State University.
 He is a member of the American Meteorological Society and holds the AMS Seal of Approval for Television and the AMS Seal of Approval for Radio.
 Friends call him "Stormy" because outdoor conditions are often at their worst when he fills in at the weather desk.

-Since joining News 13, Jay has followed the oldest-ever Tarheel voter to the polls, covered the capture of Eric Rudolph, and witnessed the execution of a death-row inmate.
-Jay's work in 2000 earned him a first-place Associated Press award for general news reporting.
+Since joining News 13, he has followed the oldest-ever Tarheel voter to the polls, covered the capture of Eric Rudolph, and witnessed the execution of a death-row inmate.

-When he's not working, Jay often shares his experience as a two-time cancer survivor with school, civic, and church groups.
-Jay and his wife, Kelly, live in Henderson County with their son, Malachi.
-They are members of Mills River United Methodist Church and share their home with Caper, a destructive tabby cat.
+When he’s not working, Jay often shares his experience as a cancer survivor with school, civic, and church groups.
+A widower, Jay lives in Henderson County with his son, Malachi.
+They are active parishioners at Immaculate Conception Church and share their home with Caper, a destructive tabby cat.

 Jeff Augram - Traffic

 JEFF AUGRAM - Jeff Augram has spent most of his life in the Asheville area and has been involved in the emergency services field since becoming a volunteer fire fighter in 1974.
 From there, he worked for two years with EMS before moving to the mountains.
 Once he came to the mountains, Jeff was hired by the City of Asheville as a Public Safety Officer for the Airport.
 That is when he went through Basic Law Enforcement Training and became state certified as a police officer.